-Stone were placed over the tile to add to the drainage.
-The barn sits near a large spring not far from Liberty Creek that runs through the center of the farm.
+Stones were placed over the tile to add to the drainage.
+The barn sits near a large spring not far from Liberty Creek, which runs through the center of the farm.

 WHAT IS THAT GUY DOING?